Checklist for Master and Bachelor Thesis work at IFM/Physics

 - Send the final version as a PDF-file to your education administrator.
 The administrator will let you know if it is OK for you to publish.

-- Your education administrator report your Master Thesis when the publishing is approved, assuming that the electronic publishing agreement has been handed over.
+- Your education administrator report your Degree Project when the publishing is approved, assuming that the electronic publishing agreement has been handed over.

-- The publishing at the web is voluntarily, and if you choose not to the education administrator report your Master Thesis when the administrator has recieved the PDF-file.
+- The publishing at the web is voluntarily, and if you choose not to the education administrator report your Degree Project when the administrator has recieved the PDF-file.

 PRINTING - if You wish to